 The FracTracker Alliance tends to look mostly at the impacts of drilling, from violations affecting surface and ground water to forest fragmentation to neighbors breathing diesel exhaust near disposal wells.
-However, we also try to give residents tools to help predict where future activity will occur.
-To that end, we have taken a a look into areas where gas production is high for unconventional wells in the state, which are likely targets for future development.
+We also try to give residents tools to help predict where future activity will occur, but as this article details, such predictive tools can do little more than trail moving targets.
+To that end, we have taken a look into areas where gas production is high for unconventional wells in the state, which are likely sites of future development.

 The Pennsylvania Department of Environmental Protection’s (DEP) Production Report is self-reported by the various operators active in the state.
 Unconventional wells generate a large quantity of natural gas, measured in thousands of cubic feet (Mcf), as well as limited amounts of oil and condensate, both of which are measured in 42 gallon barrels.
 In this analysis, we are only considering the gas production.

 In the map above, you can click on any well to learn more about the production values, along with a variety of other information including the well’s formation and age.
 The age was calculated by counting days from the spud date to the end of the report cycle, March 31, 2019.

 Top Average Gas Production by County – April 2018 to March 2019

 |Avg.
 Production (Mcf)

 |5 Yr / 10 Mo / 4 Days

 |4 yr/ 2 Mo / 7 Days